AudioKit/AudioKit/Sources/Audio/Internals/Engine/README.md

 ## To Do before it is ready for beta testers

+* Fix CI
+* Remove all use of Settings.sampleRate
 * Add Matrix Reverb with parameters on macOS
 * Add factory presets loading to every au that has them
 * Explore other audio units available